emiliakoerner/homorepeats_project/README.md

 		- process_proteomes_and_polyxdata.py
  - **housekeeping** contains scripts to map housekeeping lists and add housekeeping status to a list of proteins
 	- Mapping_hk_lists_to_Uniprot.py
-	- Create_hrs_hk_file
+	- Create_hrs_hk_file.py
 - **lib**
-	- contants.py: Defines paths relative to its current working directory
+	- constants.py: Defines paths for this repository relative to the current working Directory and defines Base directories for Input and Output, by Default relative to the repository Directory.
 	- load_organisms.py: Loads reference proteomes from a local storage location defined in constants.py
  - **main_tables** contains tables needed as input, like Housekeeping gene lists (before mapping) and mapping files from Uniprot

 ### Short guide for running scripts
-- Download or move Reference proteomes while preserving the structure (ftp.uniprot.org/pub/.../Reference_Proteomes_2024/06) to the same place as the repository.
-Your structure should look like this:
+- **Download Reference proteomes** from UniProt while preserving the structure (ftp.uniprot.org/pub/.../Reference_Proteomes_2024/06).
-	- Harddrive_dir/
-		- /ftp_uniprot.org/pub/...
-		- /low_complexity_project
-		- /output
+- Edit constants.py to **define your base directories for Input and Output**.
+Both will be in the same place as this repository by Default.
+Change Input_base_dir and Output_base_dir to your desired paths, all other paths are relative to these base directories.

-- Run the script runpolyx.py, then process_proteomes_and_polyxdata.py from /get_lcrs/homorepeats/
+- Run the script **runpolyx.py**, then **process_proteomes_and_polyxdata.py** from /get_lcrs/homorepeats/
-- Run the scripts Mapping_hk_lists_to_Uniprot.py, then Create_hrs_hk_file.py from /housekeeping/
+- Run the scripts **Mapping_hk_lists_to_Uniprot.py**, then **Create_hrs_hk_file.py** from /housekeeping/
-- All scripts will use SELECTED_ORGANISMS from constants.py by default.
-Pass your desired organisms or taxa as arguments like this:
+- All scripts will use SELECTED_ORGANISMS from constants.py by default. **Pass your desired organisms or taxa as arguments** like this:

 python script.py --organisms UP00xxxxx UP00xxxxxx